auth0/auth0-password-policies/README.md

 *   * numbers (i.e. 0-9)
 *   * special characters (e.g. !@#$%^&*)
-* * No more than 2 identical characters in a row (e.g., "aaa" not allowed) */
+* * No more than 2 identical characters in a row (e.g., "aaa" not allowed)
+* * No more than 2 sequential alphanumeric characters (e.g., "abc" not allowed)
+*/
 ```